matplo/alio2docker/README.md

 1. `git clone https://github.com/matplo/alio2docker.git && cd alio2docker;`
 2. optional step (see #3 why ) run `./buildDocker.sh` to build the docker image locally (you may want to skip this step)
-3. run `./runDocker.sh` to run a the image... (note: in case no local images not found it will attempt to pull nobetternick/alisoft:o2)
+3. run `./runDocker.sh` to run a the image... (note: in case no local images is found it will attempt to pull nobetternick/alisoft:o2)
 4. run `./buildO2Physics.sh` (within the container of course) and be super patient... ;-)
 5. optional: you can run `./run_at_test.sh` (run analysis tutorial test) - note: will attempt to curl an AOD file to `AO2D-tutorial.root` - this *after* entering into the alienv with for example `./enterO2Physics.sh`